Jords001/Jords001-Research-Repo/README.md

 Q:Have you developed a habit of persevering?
 <br>

-A:I think I have developed this habit, as I don't like giving up.
+A:I think I have developed this habit, as I don't like giving up, and sometimes giving things a small break, trying to understand the concept that is needing to be solved and returning after thinking on it can lead to a fresh/revitalised perspective